Place of Origin:

-On exploring London 1s814, The Doctor and Bill attended the last Frost Fair on the River Thames before noticing strange lights under the ice.
-Bill witnessed firsthand the death of a little boy when he was sucked under the ice and was horrified and disgusted when the Doctor seemed to care more about retrieving his sonic screwdriver that The boy had stolen.
+On exploring London 1814, the Twelfth Doctor and Bill attended the last Frost Fairon the River Thames before noticing strange lights under the ice.
+Bill witnessed firsthand the death of a little boy when he was sucked under the ice and was horrified and disgusted when The Doctor seemed to care more about retrieving his sonic screwdriver that the boy had stolen.

-She was also rather brave, leading her group of flat mates when they were scared.
-(Knock Knock)
+She was also rather brave, leading her group of flat mates when they were scared. (

 Bill visited the mining station named Chasm Forge after the TARDIS received a distress call to visit it.
-As oxygen was regulated and the Tardis exterior air shell was being removed, Bill had to wear a smartsuit that provided her with a force field which held air in.
+As oxygen was regulated and the TARDIS exterior air shell was being removed, Bill had to wear a smartsuit that provided her with a force field which held air in.
 When entering an airlock which required a solid physical helmet, Bill’s suit automatically took her helmet off.
 This meant Bill was exposed to the vacuum of space.
-The Doctor later gave her his helmet, At The cost of his sight, which there is no knowledge that he ever recovered from.
+The Twelfth Doctor later gave her his helmet at the cost of his sight, which there is no knowledge that he ever recovered from.
 (Oxygen)

 Bill was very smart and very inquisitive.
 She asked questions that most people didn’t ask and came to conclusions in a different way than other people normally did.
-She loved science fiction and was open to the idea that The concepts it proposed were real and affected the lives of those around her.
-When Heather introduced her to a strange puddle, she was open to the idea of alien lizard possession, no matter how preposterous the Twelfth Doctor found it.
-She was also easily able to figure out that The Doctor intended to wipe her memory when he tried to put her hands on her head, and even called out the Doctor for thinking she was stupid enough to fall for it.
-(The Pilot)
+She loved science fiction and was open to the idea that the concepts it proposed were real and affected the lives of those around her.
+When Heather introduced her to a strange puddle, she was open to the idea of alien lizard possession, no matter how preposterous the

 According to Bill, this version always told her “with some people you can smell the wind in their clothes”, a saying Bill made up based on what she thought her mother would say.
 (The Pilot)

 After several months for her, she awoke with a cybernetic heart in a hospital.
-Due to the spaceship’s proximity to a black hole (causing time dilation within it) Bill was forced to wait years for the Doctor and in the meantime made friends with a man named Razor.
-Razor allowed her to watch the Doctor and the others upstairs, though time passed extremely slowly; by the time the Doctor raised an eyebrow, a week passed for Bill.
-Razor also took her outside the hospital once, explaining how everyone had to be converted to survive given the time differential with the upper levels.
-In the end, Razor, in reality the Master in disguise, deceived her, and Bill suffered cyber-conversion alone.
+Due to the spaceship’s proximity to a black hole (causing time dilation within it) Bill was forced to wait years for The Doctor and in the meantime made friends with a man named Razor.
+Razor allowed her to watch the Twelfth Doctor and the others upstairs, though time passed extremely slowly, by the time The Doctor raised an eyebrow, a week passed for Bill.
+Razor also took heroutside the hospital once, explaining how everyone had to be converted to survive given the time differential with the upper levels.
+In the end, Razor, in reality The Master in disguise, deceived her, and Bill suffered cyber-conversion alone.
 (World Enough and Time)

-Bill managed to reject the Cyber programming enough to help save the Doctor from another Cyberman and carry him to safety after the ship Nardole piloted crashed on level 507.
-She was turned into an Sentient oil creature.
-After she took the Doctor to the TARDIS, she went travelling with Heather.
-(The Doctor Falls)
+Bill managed to reject the Cyber programming enough to help save The Doctor from another Cyberman and carry him to safety after the ship Nardole piloted crashed on level 507.
+She was turned into an

 When transformed into a Cyberman, she managed to retain her free will despite being fitted with an emotional inhibitor.
-The upgrade prolonged her lifespan and also gave her a cybernetic blaster on the handlebars on her headpiece.
+The upgrade prolonged her lifespan and also gave her a cybernetic blasteron the handlebars on her headpiece.
 Using said blaster by channelling anger, she could blast a gaping hole in a barn and a concrete wall, incinerate another Mondasien Cyberman and could combine with modified Laser screwdriver to disable a fully evolved Cyberman.
 She also retained the ability to cry, a gift her friend Heather granted her to be able to find her. (